-The workshop seeks original contributions and surveys on methods and tools for real-time and embedded systems analysis, simulation, modelling and benchmarking.
-We seek papers describing well-engineered, highly reusable, possibly open, tools, methodologies, and data sets that can be used by other researchers.
+The workshop seeks interesting and innovative contributions and surveys on methods and tools for real-time and embedded systems analysis, simulation, modelling and benchmarking.
+We seek quality work describing well-engineered, highly reusable, possibly open, tools, methodologies, and data sets that can be used by other researchers.
 Whenever possible, authors are strongly encouraged to make their code and data available.

 Areas of interest include, but are not limited to: